 Anything else to consider?

 After racking my brains, I could only think of one other thing to remind my fellow air fryer users.
 When cooking food that you want to get a nice crispy coating on, you should break your timings up into shorter bursts.
 In between each burst, you should open up your air fryer and shake the food to ensure that your crispy coating is even.
 Hot air needs to circulate around all your food and crisp up all the different spots.
 Shaking food will help with this a lot.

 If your method of applying oil is to spray or apply oil to the top surface of your food when it is in the air fryer basket, it is vital you remember to spray or apply again after every time you shake your food.
 This newly exposed food surface needs to get the same oil love!!

 Have you got any practical examples?

 The whole reason I started this website was because I got sick of seeing soulless air fryer review sites when trying to get advice for my own air fryer!
 I doubt a lot of these people running such sites even use an air fryer regularly!
-So, as an Air Fryer Bro, I want to share my real experiences of my air fryer with you.
+So, as an Air Fryer Bro, I like to cook in an air fryer often and want to share my real experiences of my air fryer with you.